Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 All root phases at each 0D block are characterized by group elements of $\{1,i,-1,-i\}$.
 So at each 0D block, the block-state can be labeled by $\nu\in\{1,i,-1,-i\}$.
 According to this notation, the obstruction-free 0D block-states form the following group:

 and different group elements can be labeled by:

 where $\nu_1$ and $\nu_2$ label the 0D block-state at $\mu_1$ and $\mu_2$.
-It is easy to see that there is no trivialization on 0D block-states (i.e., $\{\mathrm{TBS}\}_{pgg,1/2}^{\mathrm{0D}}=0$), so the classification attributed to 0D block-state decorations is:
+It is easy to see that there is no trivialization on 0D block-states (i.e., $\{\mathrm{TBS}\}_{pgg,1/2}^{\mathrm{0D}}=\mathbb{Z}_1$), so the classification attributed to 0D block-state decorations is:

 Subsequently we investigate the 1D block-state decoration.
-The unique possible 1D block-state is Majorana chain because of the absence of on-site symmetry. \paragraph{Majorana chain deocration on $\tau_1$}Majorana chain decoration on $\tau_1$ leaves 4 dangling Majorana fermions at each 0D blocks labeled by $\mu_1$ with identical symmetry properties with the spinless fermions [cf. Eq. (\ref{pgg sym})], hence these 4 Majorana fermions can be gapped out by some proper interactions in a symmetric way, and the no-open-edge condition is satisfied. \paragraph{Majorana chain decoration on $\tau_2$}Majorana chain decoration on $\tau_2$ leaves 2 dangling Majorana fermions at each 0D block $\mu_2$ which can be gapped out by an entanglement pair in a symmetric way.
+The unique possible 1D block-state is Majorana chain because of the absence of on-site symmetry. \paragraph{Majorana chain deocration on $\tau_1$}Majorana chain decoration on $\tau_1$ leaves 4 dangling Majorana modes at each 0D blocks labeled by $\mu_1$ with identical symmetry properties with the spinless fermions [cf. Eq. (\ref{pgg sym})], hence these 4 Majorana modes can be gapped out by some entanglement pairs in a symmetric way, and the no-open-edge condition is satisfied. \paragraph{Majorana chain decoration on $\tau_2$}Majorana chain decoration on $\tau_2$ leaves 2 dangling Majorana modes at each 0D block $\mu_2$ which can be gapped out by an entanglement pair in a symmetric way.
 Therefore the no-open-edge condition is satisfied.
 Consequently, all obstruction-free 1D block-states form the following group:

+Then we demonstrate that there is no trivialization from bubble constructions: For spinless fermions, eigenvalue $-1$ of rotation $\bs{R}_{\mu_1}$ is changed by atomic insulator $|\psi\rangle_{pgg}^{\mu_1}$ [cf. Eq. (\ref{pgg mu1 atomic insulator})].
+Nevertheless, for spin-1/2 fermions, there is an additional minus sign under rotation to fulfill the condition $\bs{R}_{\mu_1}^2=-1$: